ap785/FACs_Data_Processing/README.md

 ## Overview

-This repository contains Python code for reading Excel files created by flow analysis and reconfiguring the data for easier visualization in PRISM.
+This repository contains Python file (facs.py) for reading Excel files created by flow analysis and reconfiguring the data for easier visualization in PRISM.

 ## Features